devinekask/arduino-workshop-f19/README.md

 - DC motor: http://johnny-five.io/examples/motor/
 - Servo motor(ask the professor for a servo to play with): http://johnny-five.io/examples/servo/

-### The next steps
+### Combinations

-Now that we've got a working system combining Arduino and frontend code, you've got a lot of interesting options to explore.
-Use the docs at http://johnny-five.io/ and try building some of the following ideas:
+Use your imagination to combine inputs with outputs.
+Sound a piezzo alarm when the laser tripwire gets triggered.
+Control a servo angle based on the distance of your ultrasonic sensor.
+Use the joystick as a speed controller for your DC motor.

+Because you are in javascript land, you can combine the hardware with browser logic.
+Make sure to try the following projects:

 1. Fade an LED using an `<input type="range">`
 2. Change a servo angle based on the x position of your mouse pointer on the screen